 At the completion of this subject students will be able to:

-- Demonstrate insights into adult learning theories, training and development processes, problem-solving, analysis and practical applications in the area.
+- Demonstrate knowledge into adult learning theories, training and development processes, problem-solving, analysis and practical applications in the area.

-- Analyse contemporary HRD organisational problems and relevant HRD solutions.
+- Demonstrate professionally relevant Human Resource Development (HRD) skills by analysing contemporary HRD organisational problems and applying relevant HRD solutions

 - Transfer of training

 - Training evaluation

 - Development and organisational applications

 - Special issues in training and development